shaykandagor/wbma23-project-G11/README.md

   <p align="center">
-    This React Mobile Application has been developed within the scope of Web Based Mobile Applications An application that helps users get rid of unnecessary things in their wardrobe by selling them.
-Makes the world a better, cleaner place, allows people to reuse things, giving them new life with other people.
+    This React Mobile Application has been developed within the scope of Web Based Mobile Applications
     <br />
     <a href="https://github.com/shaykandagor/wbma23-project-G11"><strong>Explore the docs »</strong></a>
     <br />